mapama247/AirlineDB/README.md

 # AirlineDB
-Implementation of an airline database in MySQL
+Implementation of an airline database in MySQL.